kiswanij/jframework-web-microservice-mature-client-example/README.md

 This repository contains a _JKFramework-WebStack_ example that communicates with a Mature microservice backend.

 ## Pre-Requisites:
+- JDK 17+ Installed
 - [Create Mature Microservice](https://github.com/kiswanij/jk-framework-microservice-mature-example)
 - Run the Mature Microservice

 ## Project Main Contents
-The repiository contains the following main contents:
+The repository  contains the following main contents:
 1. Maven project with [pom.xml](pom.xml)
   > :page_facing_up:*Note*: If you are using Eclipse, be sure to refresh your project (select your project→ right click→ Maven→ Update Project)
 2. [Config file](src/main/resources/config.properties)